Guide to Spotting & Reporting a Rogue Plumber

 Depending on the severity of the situation, this could be anything from educating the trader about the law, to taking legal action to prevent the company from trading completely.

-If you require emergency plumbing support or routine drain maintenance, why not contact the team at Anglia Drain Doctor?
-Our dedicated team of legitimate operators and technicians are available 24/7 across the region, and always arrive in branded uniforms and vans – so you can rest assured you’re dealing a professional outfit that you can trust.
+If you require emergency plumbing support or routine drain maintenance, why not contact the team at Drain Doctor?
+Our dedicated team of legitimate operators and technicians are available 24/7 across the UK, and always arrive in branded uniforms and vans – so you can rest assured you’re dealing a professional outfit that you can trust.